 Mixly

-The strategy is to win by going vertical, not horizontal - dominate one sport in one dense city before broadening, instead of trying to be a generic events platform like Reclub.
-Singapore's geography is small and dense enough that a single app can realistically serve the whole city.
-Phase 2 layers in commitment deposits, waitlists, verified host badges, friends maps (Snap Maps energy), and venue booking integration to close the full loop of discover, join, host, book.
-Currently shipping the MVP and running a Founding Hosts program with university outreach to seed the supply side ahead of public launch.
+The strategy is to win vertically rather than horizontally — dominate one sport in one dense city before broadening, rather than competing as a generic events platform.
+Phase 2 introduces commitment deposits, waitlists, verified host badges, friend maps, and integrated venue booking with payments.
+The team is currently shipping the MVP and running a Founding Hosts programme alongside university outreach to seed the supply side ahead of public launch.

 Home